canonical/airbyte-k8s-operator/README.md

 juju relate airbyte-k8s postgresql-k8s
 ```

+Note: The `--trust` is required when deploying charmed Airbyte k8s to enable it
+to create k8s pods for sync jobs.
+The charm contains a script which periodically
+cleans up these resources once they complete their function.

 ### Deploying Minio

 Airbyte uses Minio for storing state and relevant logs.
 The Airbyte and Minio